Bachelor's Degree in Life Sciences

 A MOTIVATING WORK ENVIRONMENT

-Head of the Bachelor's Degree in Health Engineering: Béatrice Bañuls,
+Program Director for the Bachelor's Degree in Health Engineering: Béatrice Bañuls,

 TU – Fundamentals of Human Physiology